-ode and data to replicate these analyses on any given brain region at any desired spatial granularity are available as a set of IPython Notebooks (https://github.com/adelavega/neurosynth-lfc).
+Data and code availability.
+Code and data to replicate these analyses on any given brain region at any desired spatial granularity are available as a set of IPython Notebooks (https://github.com/adelavega/neurosynth-lfc).

 Lateral frontal cortex mask.
 To select clusters from whole-brain clustering solutions in lateral frontal cortex, we defined an LFC anatomical mask.
 Crucially, we only used this mask to select clusters that fell within this mask, and not to exclude individual voxels.
 First, we included voxels with a greater than 30% chance of falling in the frontal lobes according to the Montreal Neurological Institute structural probabilistic atlas and excluded medial voxels within 14mm of the midline.
 To focus on lateral frontal cortex, we excluded voxels that were exclusively located on the orbital surface– ensuring to include lateral orbitofrontal voxels– by removing voxels in the superior and medial orbital gyri according to the AAL atlas and voxels with a greater than 30% probability of falling in ‘Frontal Operculum Cortex’ in the Harvard-Oxford atlas.
 Finally, we also excluded far ventral voxels of OFC (Z < -14mm) that were not excluded using anatomical atlases.

 Co-activation clustering.
 Next, we clustered individual grey-matter cortical voxels across the whole brain based on their meta-analytic co-activation with the whole brain across studies in the database (Figure 1A).
 In order to avoid potentially biased or arbitrary cluster boundaries, we clustered the whole cortex and selected clusters for further analysis that fell within an anatomically defined LFC mask.
 Critically, we did not mask out voxels that were slightly outside of our mask– we either included or excluded entire clusters.
-This was particularly important for clusters near the edge of our LFC mask– as functional boundaries may not conform to anatomical boundaries– and at coarse clustering solutions– given the well-established finding that at least 4-5 whole-brain networks include voxels in lateral frontal cortex.
+This was particularly important for clusters near the edge of our LFC mask– as functional boundaries may not conform to anatomical boundaries– and at coarse clustering solutions– given the well-established finding that at least 4-5 whole-brain networks include voxels in lateral frontal cortex33.
 For whole-cortex clustering, we excluded voxels with less than 30% probability of falling in grey matter according to the Harvard-Oxford anatomical atlas and those with very low activation in the database (less than 100 studies per voxel).
 In general, Neurosynth’s activation mask (derived from the standard MNI152 template distributed with FSL) corresponded highly with probabilistic locations of cerebral cortex, with the exception of portions of dorsal precentral gyrus– which showed low activation although it was more than 50% likely to be in cerebral cortex.

-We calculated the co-activation between each cortical voxel and every other voxel in the brain (including sub-cortex) Activation in each voxel is represented as a binary vector of length 11,406 (the number of studies).
+We calculated the co-activation between each cortical voxel and every other voxel in the brain (including sub-cortex) by determining how correlated their activity was across studies.
+Activation in each voxel is represented as a binary vector of length 11,406 (the number of studies).
 A value of 1 indicated that the voxel fell within 10 mm of an activation focus reported in a particular study, and a value of 0 indicated that it did not.
 Because correlating the activation of every cortical voxel with every other voxel in the brain would result in a very large matrix (112,358 cortical voxels x 171,534 whole-brain voxels) that would be very computationally costly to cluster so as to identify distinct LFC regions.
 Hence, we reduced the dimensionality of the whole brain to 100 components using principal components analysis (PCA; the precise choice of number of components does not materially affect the reported results).
 Next, we computed the Pearson correlation distance between every voxel in the MFC mask with each whole-brain PCA component, resulting in a matrix that described the frequency with which each cortical voxel co-activated with the rest of the brain.